shchukin-alex/articles/GCD/2-QOS/QOS.md

-This is the second part in the GCD series and today we will mostly discuss QOS and DispatchWorkItem.
+This is the second part in the GCD series and here we will mostly discuss `QoS` and `DispatchWorkItem`.

 # DispatchWorkItem

-There is another way to add task to the queue (async and sync with the closures we already discussed in the previous article) through special class which called DispatchWorkItem.
-It is an abstract class around the closure.
+There is a way to add a task to the queue through special class called `DispatchWorkItem` instead of direct passing the closure to `async` or `sync` methods.
 This class provides additional methods to interaction with the task.
-For example, sometimes it is necessary to receive notification about the task is finished.
-For that case we create DispatchWorkItem and than call notify method with completion handler where we execute our task.
-We also specify in which queue (in the example below it's main queue) the tasks will be executed.
-Than we call async method for the queue (we already know how to create serial or concurrent queue from the previous article) with the DispatchWorkItem as the parameter.
+For example, sometimes it is necessary to receive completion notification.
+In that case we need to call method `notify` and pass completion block.
+We also need to specify in which queue (in the example below it's the main queue) the completion will be executed.

 ```swift
 let item = DispatchWorkItem {